Off The Clock

-If your boss makes you do work without paying you, that's a wage theft claim, and I handle those every day.
+If your boss makes you do work without paying you, you have a claim for unpaid wages under federal law, and I handle those cases every day.

 Work is work.
 It doesn't matter whether your supervisor officially clocked you in.
 If you were working, your employer has to pay you.
 That's the core rule under the federal wage law.